Skip to content

 You will receive confirmation of receipt of the report within seven days.

-If a (suspected) wrongdoing relates to a company other than JEX (such as a client), you can report it to that other company.
-In that case, JEX's whistleblower advisor will be informed by that other company that a report has been made.
+If a (suspected) misconduct involves a company other than JEX such as a client), you may report it to that other company.
+In that case, JEX whistleblower advisor JEX notified by that other company that a report has been filed.

 During the investigation, you and other parties involved may be interviewed.
 You will be given the opportunity to comment on the draft investigation report, unless there are serious objections to this.
 We aim to deliver the investigation report within eight weeks of the report being filed.
 We will inform you in writing of our position on the report.
 We will also indicate what (follow-up) steps the report has led to or will lead to.